cossacklabs/acra-engineering-demo/do-blogpost/version2/README.md

 }
 ```

 We changed the host/port of your database to host/port of AcraServer.

-⚠️ Should we restart web app?
+And, finally, restart your application.

 ### Step 5.
 Test that encryption is working